kwolosonovich/smitty/README.md

 ## Features
   - Create a free user account to search for images
   - Smithsonian search tool
+  - Save your favorite images
   - Future Features:
     - Download images
     - Share your discoveries
     - Follow your favorite topics
-    - Create galleries and save your favorite images
+    - Create galleries

 ## Approach
 API requests will filter for only Creative Commons Zero (CCO) to ensure that only context that does not require attribution or citation is accessed.
 Search results will include the following content: content URL, title, author, date and collection.